Perelandra0x309/secure-im/_pages/effguide.md

 <ul>
   <li>Are you worried about your messages being intercepted by governments or service providers?<br>
     Solution: End-to-end encryption<br>
-    All messengers listed on this page will have full end to end encryption<br>
+    All messengers listed on this page will have full end to end encryption as an option.<br>
   </li>
   <li>Are you worried about people in your physical environment reading your messages?<br>
   Solution: ephemeral or “disappearing” messages<br>
   </li>
   <li>Do you want to avoid giving out your phone number (or email)?<br>
-  Solution: Messengers that allow aliases<br>
+  Solution: Messengers that allow aliases (and do not expose your personal information as part of your ID)<br>
   </li>
   <li>How risky would a mistake be?
 Do you need a “foolproof” encrypted messenger?<br>
   Solution: encryption by default or only support encrypted communication<br>